How Long Can Negative Information Remain on Your Credit Report?

 Last updated:

-Most negative information may remain on a credit report for seven years, under the federal Fair Credit Reporting Act ("FCRA").
+Most negative information may remain on a credit report for seven years under the federal Fair Credit Reporting Act ("FCRA").
 However, there are different reporting times for bankruptcy and some other types of debt.
-If a creditor, debt collector, or credit reporting agency continues to report such information after the time limit expires, you may have a claim for damages under the FCRA or other consumer protection laws.
+If a creditor, debt collector, or credit reporting agency continues to report such information after the time limit expires, you may have a claim for damages, punitive damages, and attorney's fees under the FCRA or other consumer protection laws.
+Here are the most common types of debts and the reporting limits:

 Specific Time Limits for Reporting Negative Information on a Credit Report